 - Incredibly peaceful location away from the hustle and bustle of Kandy's congested centre

 - Beautiful freshwater infinity pool overlooking vibrant paddy fields and the jungle (many small hotels in Kandy don't have a pool)

-- Friendly, efficient managers who can arrange excursions and onward travel
+- Every room has a personal butler who will arrange excursions and onward travel

 - The temple nearby has now purchased speakers so on holy days the noise of chanting may carry

-- Mosquitoes can be a real problem at certain times - however you will find a natural repellent in your room and mosquito nets on the bed (but no screens on the windows)
+- Mozzies are around at dusk, but you will find a natural repellent in your room and mosquito nets on the bed (but no screens on the windows)

 - It's a 20-minute drive into town to find restaurants

 - Boutique Hotel